 The Global Preferential Trade Agreements Database (GPTAD) provides information on trade agreements from around the world.
 Developed jointly by the World Bank and the Center for International Business at the Tuck School of Business at Dartmouth College, the database contains text-searchable versions of all bilateral, free trade, and custom union agreements since June, 1, 2003.

 This is the official website of MERCOSUR, a customs union incorporating the countries of Argentina, Brazil, Paraguay, Uruguay, and Venezuela.
 The website contains news, standards and official records, and information about the union.

 Free Trade Agreements is a sub-section of the official Organization of American State's Foreign Trade Information System (SICE) website.
 It offers documents of the specific trade agreements as well as other related topics.
 In addition, information on customs unions and preferential agreements is available.

 The Secretariat General of the Gulf Cooperation Council (GCC) website provides detailed information about the foundation and structure of the organization.
 It also provides legal documents, press releases, publications, and statistics of the organization, as well as information about its major activities.

-The South Asian Association for Regional Cooperation (SAARC) site offers information about regional cooperation in South Asian countries, including cooperation in the areas of agriculture and rural, biotechnology, energy, environment, and trade and finance.
+The South Asian Association for Regional Cooperation (SAARC) site offers information about regional cooperation in South Asian countries, including cooperation in the areas of agriculture and rural development, biotechnology, energy, environment, and trade and finance.
 SAARC offers the latest news, press releases, and publications of the organization.
 It also allows readers to download the declarations of all its summits.